atunjeafolabi/roast-and-brew/README.md

 Issues
 ------
-- If you face any difficulty in setting this project up locally or have other issues, kindly create an github issue at [Issue](https://www.github.com/issues).
+- If you face any difficulty in setting this project up locally or have other issues, kindly create a github [Issue](https://github.com/atunjeafolabi/roast-and-brew/issues).